-(b) Moneys in the medical marijuana registration fund shall be used for the payment or reimbursement of costs related to the regulation and enforcement of the possession and use of medical marijuana by the secretary.

-New Sec.
-14. (a) On or before July 1, 2022, the secretary of health and environment shall adopt rules and regulations to administer the Kansas medical marijuana regulation program and implement and enforce the provisions of the Kansas medical marijuana regulation act.
-Such rules and regulations shall:
+- (b) Moneys in the medical marijuana registration fund shall be used for the payment or reimbursement of costs related to the regulation and enforcement of the possession and use of medical marijuana by the secretary. - New Sec.
+14. (a) On or before July 1, 2022, the secretary of health and environment shall, after consulting with the medical marijuana advisory committee, adopt rules and regulations to administer the Kansas medical marijuana regulation program and implement and enforce the provisions of the Kansas medical marijuana regulation act.
+Such rules and regulations shall: - (1) Establish procedures for registration of patients and caregivers and eligibility requirements for registration;

-- (1) Establish procedures for registration of patients and caregivers and eligibility requirements for registration; - (2) establish procedures for the issuance of patient or caregiver identification cards; - (3) establish a renewal schedule, renewal procedures and renewal fees for registrations; - (4) specify, by form and tetrahydrocannabinol content, a maximum 90-day supply of medical marijuana that may be possessed; - (5) specify the paraphernalia or other accessories that may be used in the administration to a registered patient of medical marijuana; - (6) specify the forms or methods of using medical marijuana that are attractive to children; - (7) establish procedures for reviewing, approving and denying petitions for approval of new forms or methods of using medical marijuana; - (8) establish a program to assist patients who are indigent or who are veterans in obtaining medical marijuana; and - (9) establish procedures for reviewing, approving and denying a petition for approval of a qualifying medical condition submitted pursuant to section 19, and amendments thereto. - (b) When adopting rules and regulations under this section, the secretary shall consider standards and procedures that have been found to be best practices relative to the use and regulation of medical marijuana. - New Sec.
+- (2) establish procedures for the issuance of patient or caregiver identification cards; - (3) establish a renewal schedule, renewal procedures and renewal fees for registrations; - (4) subject to the provisions of subsection (b), specify, by form and tetrahydrocannabinol content, a maximum 30-day supply of medical marijuana that may be possessed; - (5) specify the forms or methods of using medical marijuana that are attractive to children; - (6) establish procedures for reviewing, approving and denying petitions for approval of new forms or methods of using medical marijuana; and - (7) establish a program to assist patients who are indigent or who are veterans in obtaining medical marijuana. - (b) Any maximum supply of medical marijuana that may be purchased or possessed by a patient or caregiver shall allow at least three ounces of dried, unprocessed medical marijuana or its equivalent as a 30-day supply and allow for exceptions from any such limitation upon submission of a written certification from two independent physicians that there are compelling reasons for the patient or caregiver to purchase and possess greater quantities of medical marijuana. - (c) When adopting rules and regulations under this section, the secretary shall consider standards and procedures that have been found to be best practices relative to the use and regulation of medical marijuana. - New Sec.
 15. On or before July 1, 2022, the department of health and environment shall make a website available for the public to access information regarding patient and caregiver registration under the Kansas medical marijuana regulation act. - New Sec.
-16. (a) The secretary of health and environment shall negotiate in good faith to enter into a reciprocity agreement with any other state under which a medical marijuana registry identification card or equivalent authorization that is issued by the other state is recognized in this state.
-A reciprocity agreement may be entered into only if the secretary determines that the following apply: - (1) The eligibility requirements imposed by the other state for authorization to purchase, possess and use medical marijuana are substantially comparable to the eligibility requirements for a patient or caregiver registration and identification card issued under section 8, and amendments thereto; and
+16. A medical marijuana registry identification card, or its equivalent, that is issued under the laws of another state, district, territory, commonwealth or insular possession of the United States that is verifiable by the jurisdiction of issuance and allows a nonresident patient to possess medical marijuana for medical purposes shall have the same force and effect as an identification card issued by the secretary pursuant to this act if the nonresident patient has not been residing in this state for more than 180 days. - New Sec.
+17. (a) Except as provided in subsection (j), a physician seeking to recommend treatment with medical marijuana shall apply to the board of healing arts for a certificate authorizing such physician to recommend treatment with medical marijuana.
+The application shall be submitted in such form and manner as prescribed by the board.
+The board shall grant a certificate to recommend if the following conditions are satisfied: